virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Third party sites are not government sponsored websites, and record availability may differ from official channels.

-What information is required to obtain Virginia Traffic Court Records?
+What Information to Obtain Virginia Traffic Court Records?

-Relevant information about the record being requested will need to be provided by any person interested in obtaining traffic court records.
-This information will include, but may not be limited to, the first and last name of the person and social security number.
+Relevant information about the record being requested may need to be provided by any person interested in obtaining traffic court records.
+This information may include, but may not be limited to, the first and last name of the person and social security number.
 Records can be requested in either an abbreviated or a complete abstract, and the interested person may be required to provide valid identification for verification.
-There may also have to be a payment of court fees, if and where applicable before you will be able to obtain the records.
+There may also have to be a payment of court fees, if and where applicable before you may be able to obtain the records.

 Getting a Traffic Ticket in Virginia

 A Virginia traffic ticket, called a Virginia Uniform Summons, is usually a yellow computer-generated long-form issued for traffic violations.
 In some instances, it may be a white piece of paper where it is printed from a printer in the officer’s vehicle.
 This represents a sworn statement from the law enforcement officer detailing the charge.
-It is issued by the officer and will also be completed by the officer.
-It will include information of the offender including full name, date of birth, social security number, physical & mailing addresses (if different).
-It will also detail the vehicle involved and information about the license of the offender.
-The violation you are being cited for will also be listed along with the location, date and time of the violation.
-The ticket will indicate the location of the designated court for appearance, date and time for the appearance and the officer can also choose to include written details of the citation charge and his observations at the time.
+It is issued by the officer and may also be completed by the officer.
+It may include information of the offender including full name, date of birth, social security number, physical & mailing addresses (if different).
+It may also detail the vehicle involved and information about the license of the offender.
+The violation you are being cited for may also be listed along with the location, date and time of the violation.
+The ticket may indicate the location of the designated court for appearance, date and time for the appearance and the officer can also choose to include written details of the citation charge and his observations at the time.

 All Virginia traffic tickets fall under one of two categories: moving and non-moving violations.
 Non-moving violations are infractions that occur while your car is not in motion, such as parking violations while moving violations include all infractions and crimes committed while the car is moving, such as speeding and hit and run.
 Generally, non-moving violations are usually minor offenses, punishable by small fines while moving violations are considered more serious offenses and result in more serious penalties.